bigbizze/pinescript-docs/final_combined_manual.md

 timeBoth = time("1D")
 ```

-The full list of renamed function parameters can be found in the [All variable, function, and parameter name changes](All variable, function, and parameter name changes) section of this guide.
+The full list of renamed function parameters can be found in the  section of this guide.

 ## Removed an `rsi()` overload